canvas-medical/documentation/collections/_guides/external-scheduling.md

 ### 3. Sync appointments and events with third party calendars

 <b> Sync appointments made in Canvas to your admin calendar</b><br>
 The notification protocol below allows you to watch for changes to appointments.
-It pushes the changes to a receving URL, or "Webhook" callback receiver so that you can then write the appointment to your administrative calendars in Google or Outlook.
+It pushes the changes to a receiving URL, or "Webhook" callback receiver so that you can then write the appointment to your administrative calendars in Google or Outlook.
 With this, you can control what info is shared, whether you have a BAA with Google and can write PHI, or just need to block time.

 {% include alert.html type="info" content="If you do have a BAA, it might be beneficial to include the patient's address in the calendar event so that field teams can click a link to initiate navigation to the patient. " %}